pippinbarr/cart253/topics/software/basic-github-desktop.md

 In order to use **Git** we need to change the way we work a little bit.
 As well as having our set of files for a project (like the HTML, CSS, JavaScript, images, etc.) and saving them each time we make changes, we need to add an extra layer.

-### Use the repository folder!
+### Use the repository folder

 First, we must always do our work **inside the repository folder** on our computer.
-We have a folder called `cc1` and we will do **all our work** in that folder.
-If you're starting a new project, for example, you would make a new folder inside `cc1` called something like `projects` and then a folder inside that for the specific project called something like `project1`.
+We have a folder called `cart253-2023` and we will do **all our work** in that folder.
+If you're starting a new project, for example, you would make a new folder inside `cart253-2023` called something like `projects` and then a folder inside that for the specific project called something like `project1`.

-For now, we will focus on the file that should already be in your `cc1` from when you created it called `README.md`.
-(If it doesn't exist for some reason, please create a new file with that name in **Atom** and save it into your `cc1` folder.)
+For now, we will focus on the file that should already be in your `cart253-2023` from when you created it called `README.md`.
+(If it doesn't exist for some reason, please create a new file with that name in **VS Code** and save it into your `cart253-2023` folder.)

 By default, this file has placeholder text in it that is not very informative.
 Let's **edit** the file and use this to show Git at work.

 ### Edit README.md

-1. Open the `README.md` file in your `cc1` repository folder in Atom.
-(You can do this by selecting `File > Open...` in Atom and finding the file, you can probably right click on the file and choose to open it with Atom, you can probably drag the file onto the Atom icon at the bottom of your screen.)
+1. Open your `cart253-2023` repository folder in VS Code.
+(You can do this by dragging the folder onto the VS Code icon in your dock/task bar, by selecting `File > Open...` from the menu, or even by dragging the folder into the VS Code window itself)
+1. Now select the `README.md` file in the left-hand pane to make it display in the editor window
 1. With the file open, change the file so that it contains the course title ("Creative Computation 1")
 1. Save the file.
-1. Notice how the places you made **changes** are now **highlighted in orange**.
-This is because Atom knows your file is in a Git repository and therefore cares about tracking what has changed.
+1. Notice how the places you made **changes** are now **highlighted** down the left side of the file.
+Also notice how the filename has turned **yellow** in the left-hand pane.
+This is because VS Code knows your file is in a Git repository and therefore **automatically tracks what has changed**.

 Let's imagine the changes that we made are worth not just **saving** but also keeping specific track of in our repository.

 ### See the changes

-To see that GitHub Desktop has **noticed** the changes we made, we need to run it and look at the interface.
+To see that GitHub Desktop has also **noticed** the changes we made, we need to run it and look at the interface.

 1. Open GitHub Desktop (log in if you need to)
-1. If you only have your `cc1` repository it should show by default.
-(If it isn't selected, click the button at the top right where it says "Current Repository" and select your `cc1` repository from the list.)
+1. If you only have your `cart253-2023` repository it should show by default.
+(If it isn't selected, click the button at the top right where it says "Current Repository" and select your `cart253-2023` repository from the list.)
 1. Notice that next to the "Changes" tab (on the left) there is now a "(1)", indicated that one file has been changed in the repository.
 Below, you can see all the files that have been changed listed, which should just be `README.md`.
 If you select the file, you'll the specific changes displayed on the right side of the application.

 ### Commit the changes

 When we want to add changes to our repository it is called a **commit**.
 We're saying we want to commit to these changes because we're sure we want them in our project.
 Importantly, when we commit, we also write a **message** that describes our changes precisely.

 Let's say we're happy with the changes we made to `README.md`.
-(If not, go back to Atom and change it more, then save it again and come back to GitHub Desktop.)
+(If not, go back to VS Code and change it more, then save it again and come back to GitHub Desktop.)

 1. At the bottom left of the "Changes" tab there is a small interface to **commit** our changes.
 1. There is a small field which defaults to "Update README.md", and a longer field called "description".
 1. In the small field, write a short message that explains the changes you made to `README.md`.
 (Something like: "Initialized README to contain course code and title")
 1. If you want to, write a longer description in the "description" field.
-1. Click the blue "Commit to master" button at the bottom!
+1. Click the blue "Commit to main" button at the bottom!

 The changes are committed along with your message!
 The new version of `README.md` with your changes is now part of the repository on your computer and you will see there are now no changes displayed by GitHub Desktop.

 ### View the history

 To prove to yourself that the changes and the message are really there, go to the "History" tab next to the "Changes" tab.
-You will see a list of the **commit history** of your `cc1` repository.
+You will see a list of the **commit history** of your `cart253-2023` repository.
 Right now it is probably small, but it will get very long.
 The most recent commit is at the top, and it should have the message you just wrote.

 If you select the commit in the history, you can also see a list of the files that were changed and the changes that were made to them.